8 Ways to Cope with Holiday Stress

 Let’s be honest.
 ‘Tis the season to feel a bit stressed out.
 The holidays are a joyous time of year but also overwhelming — lots of people to catch up with, tons of gifts to buy, and so much work to manage it all.
-With the added pressures of a pandemic going on, “hangxiety” (aka holiday anxiety) is one virtual holiday party away.
+As the season approaches, so does “hangxiety” (aka holiday anxiety).

 1. Nurture Your Body

 “Exercise is also super-important,” says Jennifer Fuller, Openfit trainer and yoga instructor.
 “Whatever that looks like for you — walking, HIIT, running, yoga, Pilates, barre — prioritize physical movement.”

 Dancing to “Jingle Bell Rock” totally counts as cardio, too.

 “Practice acceptance and remind yourself that it’s OK to feel sad or lonely,” says psychologist Nicole Issa, PsyD.
 “Anticipate you may feel down if you’ve lost someone recently, gone through a breakup, or are away from family.”

 Journaling is a good self-care practice for expressing and connecting with emotions.